 The joints between the cement board sheets must be offset from those of the underlying plywood by at least 2 inches for stability and moisture-proofing.
 To make sure this happens, it helps to take some measurements and cut sheets as needed before you start embedding the sheets in thinset.
 If you cut sheets as you go, the procedure could raise enough dust to interfere with the adhesion of the thinset depending on how you do the cutting.

-Spread a layer of thinset mortar, preferably fortified with a latex additive to keep it flexible, using a 1/4-inch notched trowel with square notches.
+Mix thinset mortar (preferably fortified with a latex additive to keep it flexible) with water in a bucket, following the manufacturer's directions.
+Spread a layer of thinset on the subfloor, using a 1/4-inch notched trowel with square notches.
 Apply it to the depth of the notches and use only enough for the first sheet.
-Lay the sheet in the thinset and wiggle it a bit to get good coverage on the back of the sheet.
+Lay the first sheet of cement board onto the thinset and wiggle it a bit to get good coverage on the back of the sheet.

-Drive backer board screws at 6- to 8-inch intervals to hold down the sheets using a drill.
-Keep the fasteners at least 1 inch away from the edges to avoid crumbling.
-Lay all the other backer board sheets in the same way, leaving an 1/8-inch gap between them for expansion.
+Drive backerboard screws at 6- to 8-inch intervals to hold down the sheets using a drill.
+Keep the fasteners about 1 inch away from the edges and 2 inches away from corner, to prevent crumbling.
+Lay all the other backerboard sheets in the same way, leaving an 1/8-inch gap between them for expansion.

-Apply thinset along the seams using a drywall knife and lay fiberglass mesh tape on each seam (be sure to use alkali-resistant tape designed for backer board; do not use standard drywall mesh tape).
-Trowel another layer of mortar over the tape and scrape it flat with the knife.
+Apply thinset along the seams using a drywall knife and lay fiberglass mesh tape on each seam (be sure to use alkali-resistant tape designed for cement board; do not use standard drywall mesh tape).
+Trowel a thin layer of mortar over the tape and scrape it flat with the knife.
 Let the thinset dry completely.